jupyterhub/zero-to-jupyterhub-k8s/doc/source/extending.rst

 JupyterHub's `oauthenticator <https://github.com/jupyterhub/oauthenticator>`_ has support for enabling your users to authenticate via a third-party OAuth provider, including GitHub, Google, and CILogon.

-Follow the service-specific instructions linked to on the `oauthenticator repository <https://github.com/jupyterhub/oauthenticator>`_ to generate your JupyterHub instance's OAuth2 client ID and client secret.
+Follow the service-specific instructions linked on the `oauthenticator repository <https://github.com/jupyterhub/oauthenticator>`_ to generate your JupyterHub instance's OAuth2 client ID and client secret.
 Then declare the values in the helm chart (``config.yaml``).

-Example #1 (Google)
+Here are example configurations for two common authentication services.
+Note that in each case, you need to get the authentication credential information before you can configure the helmchart for authentication.

+**Google**

 .. code-block:: bash